22 Types of Bats Found In California! (ID GUIDE)

 The Fringed Myotis has a fringe of short, wire-like hairs on the membrane between its hind legs, which is how it got its name.
 It has been thought that these hairs help it catch insects while flying.

-- Larger bat with long, super thin, forward-pointing ears.
-The wingspan is approximately 15 to 16 inches.
+• It is a larger bat with long, super thin, forward-pointing ears.
+The wingspan is approximately 15 inches (38 cm).

-- Fur is brown and creamy white by the root on their back, and cream color on the underside.
+• Fur is brown and creamy white on their back and cream color on the underside.

 The Pallid Bat is the most unique-looking in California!

-I just love its unique, pig-like nose!
-Look for them in habitats that consist of deserts, grasslands, canyons, and mixed forests.
+I love its unique, pig-like nose!
+Look for them in habitats of deserts, grasslands, canyons, and mixed forests.

 Pallid Bat Range Map